refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 ### allocate computation node interactively

 See [this blog](https://yunmingzhang.wordpress.com/2015/06/29/how-to-use-srun-to-get-an-interactive-node/) for details.
 For short, `srun -N 1 -n 1 -w node1 --pty bash -i`.
 A slurm way of ssh.
+Or `salloc -n2 -N1 -t 1:00:00` to allocate a node with give time and resource (2CPU cores).
+Then ssh to it (-X is support in this case).

 ## Management and Accounting